camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 ### GitHub release

-Technically, a release of an API repository is created using the GitHub issue, pull request (PR) and release features and requires:
+Technically, a release of an API version consists in the GitHub release of the repository containing the API version.
+Creating it involves using standard GitHub capabilities as follows:

-* A GitHub issue defining the scope of the release of the API version
+* A GitHub issue defining the scope of the API version to be released
-* A release PR associated to this issue (setting the version and more - see below)
+* A dedicated "release PR" (pull request) associated to this issue, setting the version and more (see below)
 * A GitHub release package (zip file of the whole API repository, including API(s) and release assets)
 * A GitHub release tag with the release number "rx.y" following the API release numbering guidelines (see next section).